3 Simple Tips For Healthier Travel Experience

 • Walk around the conference building between sessions

-• Do some “old school” body weight type calisthenics to get blood moving, even if it’s 2-3 minutes
+• Do some “old school” body weight type calisthenics to get the blood moving, even if it’s 2-3 minutes

 There are opportunities for movement all around you.
 The key is taking advantage of them.
 This week when traveling, I was shocked at how everyone seemed to be taking the “easy” way.